This page describes the CoreDNS upgrade process and how to install CoreDNS instead of kube-dns.

 Note: In Kubernetes 1.11, CoreDNS has graduated to General Availability (GA) and is installed by default.

-To install kube-dns instead, set the
+To install kube-dns on versions prior to 1.13, set the

 CoreDNS feature gate